Essex Terminal Railway: History

 In early 2013, a connection was made so that ETR could provide service to the Hiram Walkers tank farm just west of the Via Rail Walkerville Station.
 Ex-CN rail track is accessed (stopping short of George Ave.) but is not connected to the VIA mainline.
 It is now the only active track to cross Walker Road near Riverside Drive, after the VIA station tracks were terminated east of Walker.

 In 2017, ETL purchased the former General Motors plant property in south Walkerville and renovated into an automotive logistics yard for new Chrysler vehicles that await shipment.
 The site is run under the name MotiPark, and is owned by Essex Morterm Holdings.

 As of 2020, the ETL services nine customers, transporting a variety of commodities like grains, fuels, salt, lumber, steel, and alcohol.
 Ojibway yard is used as a central location for switching operations and car storage, with other smaller storage yards located in both west and east Windsor.
 Diageo and the former Honeywell/General Chemical property, which also used for railcar storage, is located in Amherstburg at the southern end of the line.
 With substantial increases in new business and staff in recent years, the former corporate office building across the street has been rented out to an outside client, replaced by the new main office, the former CIBC building at the corner of Lincoln Road and Tecumseh Road East.
-Due to heavy development along much of the mainline and a high concentration of level crossings along ETL's entire route, track speed is 10mph.
+Due to heavy development along much of the mainline and a high concentration of level crossings along ETL's entire route, track speed is 10 mph.

-In 2023, Windsor residents complained of excessive and disruptive train whistle noise produced by ETL on a daily basis, starting in October of the previous year.
+In 2026, ETR purchased the former Windsor Mold building on Durham Place and moved head office operations, Maintenance of Way for the railroad, and their automotive storage facility, Motipark, to this new location.